-TRG members completed the review of two updated eLearning packages in 2020 which are scheduled for release in 2021 (shown in italics below):
+TRG members completed the review of one new Options Appraisal eLearning package in 2021 which is scheduled for release in 2022.
+Two updated eLearning packages "Introduction to Soil and Groundwater Risk Assessment" and "Sustainable Remediation Appraisal" that were reviewed in 2020 were released in 2021.

-Training type Title/Topic

-eLearning Introduction to Soil and Groundwater Risk Assessment

-eLearning Sustainable Remediation Appraisal